johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 modify(KEY_LEFTCTRL, key(KEY_SPACE))
 ```

-(This was useful for the RNote app, which apparently doesn't handle this "Button STYLUS" event natively.
-The other button works as expected in RNote though.
-This is likely app-dependent, so it's nice to know these can simply be remapped.)
+(This can be useful for apps that don't handle certain events like "Button STYLUS" natively.)

 ### Suggested setup